matbryan52/microscopy-images-qem/slides.md

 ![height:350 center](./figures/filtering-maximum.svg)

-Edges always need special treatment as their neighbourhood is limited, else the filtered image becomes smaller.
+> Edges need special treatment as their neighbourhood is limited, else the filtered image becomes smaller.
 Padding with zeros, periodic boundaries or reflecting the boundary are common ways to handle this.

 ---